-On average, we perform 20-40 lung transplants a year with a current patient survival rate of 97% one year after the procedure.
+On average, we perform 20-40 lung transplants a year with a current patient survival rate of 85%one year and 84% three years after the procedure.
 Studies have consistently shown that patients transplanted at high-volume centers (greater than 20 lung transplants a year) have better patient survival rates than those transplanted at low-volume centers (fewer than 20 lung transplants a year).
-We offer services that are not available widely, including ambulatory ECMO (Extracorporeal Membrane Oxygenation).
+We offer services that are not available widely, including ambulatory ECMO (Extracorporeal Membrane Oxygenation) and ex-vivo lung perfusion (EVLP).
 ECMO is an alternative to a mechanical ventilator in wait-listed patients with respiratory failure that allows people to remain active and strong while waiting for a lung transplant.
+EVLP allows our center to optimize the function of partially damaged lungs that typically would not be used for transplantation.
+This procedure permits us to transplant these perfected lungs into waitlist recipients, thereby increasing the donor lung pool.

 While lung transplantation at the University of Michigan was officially designated as a program under the umbrella of the Transplant Center in 1990, the first revolutionary effort at lung transplantation in Michigan was performed here in 1969.